 “I am (admittedly) somewhat behind on my rent, and my agent has issued me with a non-payment termination notice.
 I haven’t even been asked to pay the outstanding rent, is this normal?
 What are the implications of this notice?
 Will I be put on a database because I was sent this notice?”
 Tenant, NSW

-We asked Webbs Real Estate Senior Amy Johnson, for her advice:
+We asked Webbs Real Estate Senior Property Manager Amy Johnson for her advice.

 “Generally speaking, most agents will contact their tenants when the rent falls behind by a few days,” Amy said.